ec-europa/europa-component-library/docs/create-new-component.md

   - package.json
   - README.md

-There is also a convention adopted for utility CSS classes, which is: _ecl-u-\*_ where the placeholder is replaced by the specific utility.
+By convention, utility classes have the following namespace: _ecl-u-\*_.

 ### Presets

-These are the presets collecting the different components, assembling them together and exporting those in a single package.

-At the moment, the available presets are:

-- **{system}-preset-dev**: it imports all the available components.
-- **{system}-preset-full**: final CSS, JS and images distributed in the `dist` folder with all the components included.
-- **{system}-preset-website**: final CSS, JS and images distributed in the `dist` folder, with extra global CSS rules ; recommended for projects using ECL.
+Presets are collections of packages combined for a specific purpose.
+Do not develop or update components through the presets as they are only a manifest of exports for a selected list of elements.

+Further details are presented in a [dedicated presets section](./presets.md).

 ## Specs

-This is the npm package containing the data for the component, templates and utilities demo.
+These are package containing data for demos.
 They can contain several data files, depending on the complexity and variants of the component.

 - **path**: src/systems/{system}/specs/\*/
 - **base_name**: {system}-specs-{component_name}